Special Weather Statement issued for Inland Indian River, Okeechobee by NWS - NewsBreak

 Flood Warning issued for Brevard by NWS

-Effective: 2022-09-14 09:32:00 EDT Expires: 2022-09-15 02:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2022-09-14 21:28:00 EDT Expires: 2022-09-15 08:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Please report observed flooding to local emergency services or law enforcement and request they pass this information to the National Weather Service when you can do so safely.
-Target Area: Brevard FLOOD WARNING IN EFFECT UNTIL 915 PM EDT THIS EVENING * WHAT...Flooding caused by excessive rainfall is expected. * WHERE...A portion of east central Florida, including the following county, Brevard. * WHEN...Until 915 PM EDT. * IMPACTS...Flooding of rivers, creeks, streams, and other low-lying and flood-prone locations is imminent or occurring. * ADDITIONAL DETAILS - At 712 PM EDT, Doppler radar indicated heavy rain due to thunderstorms.
+Target Area: Brevard FLOOD WARNING IN EFFECT UNTIL 11 PM EDT THIS EVENING * WHAT...Flooding caused by excessive rainfall is expected. * WHERE...A portion of east central Florida, including the following county, Brevard. * WHEN...Until 1100 PM EDT. * IMPACTS...Flooding of rivers, creeks, streams, and other low-lying and flood-prone locations is imminent or occurring. * ADDITIONAL DETAILS - At 859 PM EDT, Doppler radar indicated heavy rain due to thunderstorms.
 Flooding is ongoing or expected to begin shortly in the warned area.
-Between 3.5 and 6 inches of rain have fallen. - Additional rainfall amounts of 1 to 3 inches are possible in the warned area. - Some locations that will experience flooding include Titusville, Rockledge, Cocoa, Cocoa Beach, Cape Canaveral, Sharpes, Port Canaveral, Merritt Island, Jetty Park and Bellwood. - http://www.weather.gov/safety/flood
+Widespread 4 and 6 inches of rain have fallen, with isolated 8 inches. - Additional rainfall amounts of 1 to 2 inches are possible in the warned area. - Some locations that will experience flooding include Titusville, Rockledge, Cocoa, Cocoa Beach, Cape Canaveral, Sharpes, Port Canaveral, Port Saint John, Titusville Airport, Merritt Island, Jetty Park and Bellwood. - http://www.weather.gov/safety/flood

 Comments / 0